Farmhouse Sink

 My classic kitchen remodel series continues with all the details about our farmhouse sink – and why I chose it.

-If you can’t tell, I’m excited to share every detail of our impending kitchen renovation with you.
-I have invested a considerable amount of thought into each decision we make and hope that should you want to tweak or renovate your kitchen in the future, you can benefit from my extensive research.
+I invested a considerable amount of thought into each decision we made during our renovation, and hope that should you want to tweak or renovate your kitchen in the future, you can benefit from my extensive research.

 You can read all about our goal of a timeless kitchen renovation here, including before and after images that are fun to look back on.
 Don’t miss the details about choosing kitchen cabinet styles, details on unlacquered brass, Danby marble, our Lacanche range, and so much more!